Mitigating Risk from Common Driving Infractions

 Other driving infractions that lead to accidents include angry driving and ignoring stop signs.
 According to the Federal Highway Administration, 72 percent of crashes occur at stop signs.

 Driving risks will always be present in a driver’s transport cycle; however, some of them can be mitigated with preventive measures in place.
 Since liability claims and damages are suffered by the company, not the driver, the onus lies with employers to ensure that accidents are avoided.
 Some ways to ensure safe driving include:

 Training Drivers to Avoid Risky Driving Behaviors

 Risky driving behaviors, such as distracted driving, seem harmless when they do not result in accidents.
-Since many driving infractions are within the driver’s control, proper training is necessary to prevent them from showing these behaviors.
+Since many driving violations are within the driver’s control, proper training is necessary to prevent them from showing these behaviors and being in violation of traffic rules.
 Drivers should be trained to avoid using cell phones, eating, fiddling with the stereo or doing anything else that takes their concentration off the road.